 - Room-temperature egg whites whip faster, and into a greater volume, than cold egg whites.
 So make sure your egg whites are at room temperature before starting the meringue.

 - Toasting is optional, but you get the added bonus of a caramelized sugar/toasted marshmallow flavor on top of your pie.
 You can use a kitchen torch.
 I rarely use mine, but when I need it, I’m very thankful I have one.
 It’s needed for treats like crème brûlée, s’mores brownie cupcakes, and, of course, meringue-topped pies.
 Instead of a torch, you can use your oven.
 Preheat to 450°F (232°C), and bake until the meringue begins to brown, usually about 2–3 minutes—keep a close eye on it.
 You could also use the broiler, but I find this method quickly burns the exposed crust, so I generally don’t recommend it unless you cover just the crust with some aluminum foil.

-If you want to skip the meringue topping, you can serve this pie plain or topped with whipped cream.
+If you want to skip the meringue topping, you can serve this pie plain or topped with whipped cream, like I do for my spiced pumpkin tart.
 (Feel free to add some of the chai spice mix, to taste, to the whipped cream ingredients before you start whipping it.)

 Warming chai spices infuse both the pumpkin filling and meringue topping with impeccable flavor in this spiced chai pumpkin meringue pie.
 Par-baking the pie crust is an important step, as the crust takes longer than the filling to properly bake through.

 - 3/4 teaspoon ground ginger

 - 1/4 teaspoon ground allspice

 - 1/4 teaspoon ground cloves*

 - 1 unbaked pie crust (what I used) or all butter pie crust*